tpl2go/tpl2go.github.io/_posts/2025-06-08-cosine-similarity-and-SNR.md

 ## Summary

 These results show that cosine similarity (or “detection score”) provides a direct connection to SNR.
 When correlating two noisy observations, the similarity degrades more rapidly compared to correlating with a clean template.
-In practice, this property is often exploited for SNR estimation in communication systems.